The Beauty Behind Actions

 gone through and seeing them grow happier and become stronger individuals feeds both drives.

-beauty that I am blessed with is seeing others recover and being a part of their process of recovery
+A beauty that I am blessed with is seeing others recover and being a part of their process of recovery

 as a sponsor, and a staff member at a treatment facility.
 I am graced with the responsibility of working as